 5 Minutes Review time

-I will use Surfshark as an example for the setup process from here on.
+I will use ExpressVPN as an example for the setup process from here on.

-- Assuming that you already own a DD-WRT router, you can simply follow the steps as detailed by Surfshark on their router tutorial to install the VPN.
+- Assuming that you already own a DD-WRT router, you can simply follow the steps as detailed by ExpressVPN on their router tutorial to install the VPN.

 - However, if your router isn’t already running on DD-WRT/Tomato firmware, then you first need to flash your router.